 Josh Bersin defines such companies as Healthy Organizations and they are characterized by a strategic, holistic view of wellbeing embedded in culture, a focus on work, workers, and the organization, and active leadership support.
 But not many companies are operating this way.
 Bersin’s research found that only 15% of companies could be classified as Healthy.

-To create healthy organizations we must resist the temptation to limit our actions to problem solving through real-time mental health crises and reach for the harder, more rewarding task of building a system that enables employees to thrive.
-We need to build healthy systems of practice, proactively.
+To create healthy organizations we must resist the temptation to limit our actions to problem solving through real-time mental health crises and instead reach for the harder, more rewarding task of proactively building a system that enables employees to thrive.

-An effective system of healthy practices needs to span the entire operating model of an organization, becoming a core part of culture (or how we do things here).
-We would expect to see these practices reflected in HR policies and programs.
-We also need to see them embedded into every day business operations such as how we treat each other, how we make decisions, how teams function, and how leaders communicate.
-To start setting up this system let’s clarify 3 different approaches, their corresponding level of investment, and how they work together.
+An effective system of healthy practices needs to span the entire operating model of an organization, and be a core part of the company culture (or “how we do things here”).
+We can expect to see these practices reflected in HR policies and programs.
+We also need to see them embedded into every day business operations such as how we treat each other, how we live our values, how we make decisions, how teams function, and how leaders communicate.

-- Build Health - Proactive, a business operating model that builds mental health and wellbeing across the employee lifecycle, long term policies and programs, participation from all stakeholders (individual, team, leadership, organization).
-The largest investment is here.
+This approach is proactive, and includes a business operating model that proactively builds mental health and wellbeing across the employee lifecycle, supports long term policies and programs as well as participation from all stakeholders (individual, team, leadership, organization).
+The biggest investment should be made here.

-- Support Needs - Proactive and reactive, preparing policies and programs to respond when mental health needs arise, communication plans, response protocols, stakeholder outreach and support.
-Some investment is required.
+This approach is both proactive and reactive, and includes preparing policies and programs to respond when mental health needs arise, as well as creating communication plans, response protocols, stakeholder outreach and support.
+Some investment should be made here.

-- Crisis Intervention - Reactive, agile, responding to individual or environmental crises, cross functional response team identified.
+This approach is reactive, and includes responding to individual or environmental crises when they occur, identifying cross functional responses.
 This should represent the smallest investment.

 When these 3 approaches work together it creates a strategic system of practices for employee health and wellbeing.

 What would that look like?
-Let’s examine how this proactive system of healthy organizational practices could play out in a few use cases.
+Let’s examine how this proactive system of healthy organizational practices could play out in organizations proactively working with DEI, as well as in Startups.

 Many companies set diversity hiring goals with the honorable intention to provide opportunity and level the playing field for underrepresented groups.
 While this is a good start, it is reactive problem solving (we need to have more diversity than we do today) rather than healthy organization building (we need to value and draw from diverse lived experiences, and create inclusive spaces where everyone belongs).